Demo game

 The tracking becomes more difficult as longer the focal length.
 So Meade Lightbridge 16″ is the most difficult to track, because a slight movement in your hands transforms in a great movement in the field.
 Lower aperture telescopes, have less focal distance and apparent movements in the field are smoother.

 If you are planning the use of the telescope for observational purposes, you won’t have any problems with the smoothness of the tracking once you get trained in several sessions.
 If you plan to do astrophotography, dobsonian movement may become a problem.
 Nevertheless, I do astrophotography of Moon, planets, and stars through my Meade Lightbridge 16″.
-You may check it out at my webpage: http://computerphysicslab.wordpress.com/
+You may check it out at my webpage: https://computerphysicslab.wordpress.com/

 My final advice is: if you have previously be using regularly a smaller scope doing astronomy, you won’t find any problem using any of Meade Lightbridge series.
 Collimation is an important point to deal with in this scopes, but the quality of its elements is superb, and the price is really good.